Skip to main content

 Tell us about your journey of becoming a Gold Rush cheerleader.

 For as long as I can remember, it was my dream to be a 49ers Gold Rush Cheerleader.
-I remember watching the Gold Rush as a little girl from the stands and as a dancer already, I was waiting for the day when I would be able to audition for the team myself.
+As a little girl, I'd watch Gold Rush from the stands and as a dancer already, I was just waiting for the day when I would be able to audition for the team myself.
 To be ready for this team, I focused on becoming the best version of myself, building a strong career, understanding my own superpowers, and fine-tuning my dance performance skills.
-I auditioned twice before finally getting the "yes", which is proof that with a little persistence and commitment, any dream is possible.
+I auditioned twice before finally getting my "yes", which is proof that with a little persistence and commitment, any dream is possible.